-At each annual meeting of stockholders, upon the expiration of the term of a class of directors, the successor to each such director in the class will be elected to serve from the time of election and qualification until the third annual meeting following his or her election and until his or her successor is duly elected and qualifies, in accordance with our charter.
+Under the current terms of our Charter, at each annual meeting of stockholders, upon the expiration of the term of a class of directors, the successor to each such director in the class will be elected to serve from the time of election and qualification until the third annual meeting following his or her election and until his or her successor is duly elected and qualifies, in accordance with our charter.
 Any additional directorships resulting from an increase in the number of directors will be distributed among the three classes so that, as nearly as possible, each class will consist, as nearly as possible, of one-third of the directors.
-Each of the directors elected at the Annual Meeting will be elected for a three-year term which expires at the annual meeting of stockholders expected to be held in 2020 and will serve until the director's successor has been elected and qualified, or until the director's earlier resignation or removal.
+Each of the directors elected at the Annual Meeting will be elected for a three-year term which expires at the annual meeting of stockholders expected to be held in 2021 and will serve until the director's successor has been elected and qualified, or until the director's earlier resignation or removal.
+If the Declassification Proposal (Proposal 2) is approved at the Annual Meeting, beginning with our 2019 annual meeting, directors standing for re-election at the end of their current terms will be elected to one-year terms.